rotationalio/rotational.io/content/en/blog/2022-05-16-marshaling-go-enums-to-and-from-json.md

 ## Customizing JSON Serialization in Go

 The German-American side of my family loves playing [Euchre](https://bicyclecards.com/how-to-play/euchre/), so I thought it might be an interesting idea to create an online multiplayer card game to stay connected during the pandemic.
-Implementing the backend service in Go, in order to describe decks and hands I had to define cards, and in order to define cards, I had to implement a `Suit` type to describe the four possible card suits, hearts, diamonds, clubs, and spades.
+To describe decks and hands, I had to define cards, and in order to define cards, I had to implement a `Suit` type to describe the four possible card suits: hearts, diamonds, clubs, and spades.
 An [Enum (short for enumerated type)](https://en.wikipedia.org/wiki/Enumerated_type) is an excellent choice to define suits, and in fact -- the Wikipedia article about enumerated types uses card suits as an example!

 Here is a classic definition of an enum in Go using [`iota`](https://www.gopherguides.com/articles/how-to-use-iota-in-golang) to declare constant uint8 for our suits.